The Industry Consultation Body (ICB) was established under Article 6 of Regulation 549/2004, the SES Framework Regulation.

-The work of the ICB is carried out via its working groups:
+The work of the ICB is carried out via its working structure:

 The ICB leadership falls on the ICB Chair team:

-The ICB developed its own long term vision for achieving the Single European Sky in 2015, which is currently undergoing review.
-A new vision is expected to be published in 2019.
+The ICB developed its first own long term vision for achieving the Single European Sky in 2015, and in July 2019 published its 2nd edition.
 This is a key document in enabling industry stakeholders to help shape the future regulatory, institutional and technological directions.
-The vision is also used to shape the ICB's Work Programme for the year and inform the ICB's response for future initiatives.
+The vision is also used to shape the Work Programme of ICB for the actual year building base for the ICB’s response for challenges of the industry.